-In Alabama and Mississippi, for example, White students were more likely to be chronically absent than African American students.
+In Alabama and Mississippi, white students are more likely to be chronically absent than African-American students.
 Such data reveals the critical importance of avoiding making any assumptions and instead using data to understand local realities.

 Leveraging Chronic Absence Data to Anticipate Need and Develop Solutions